shalevwiden/blurbifysite/README.md

 ### Nov 23, 2025

-Working on Template Section a lot
+Working on Template Section a lot.
+Worked on about page.
+New footer.

+Templates page is the most pressing issue currently.